IQSS/clarify/README.md

 Alternatively, if the resulting sampling distribution is normally distributed, its standard error can be estimated as the standard deviation of the estimates and normal-theory confidence intervals and p-values can be computed.
+The methodology of simulation-based inference is explained in King, Tomz, and Wittenberg (2000).

-The `clarify` package was designed to provide a simple, general interface for simulation-based inference, along with a few convenience functions to perform common tasks like computing average marginal effects.
+`clarify` was designed to provide a simple, general interface for simulation-based inference, along with a few convenience functions to perform common tasks like computing average marginal effects.
 The primary functions of `clarify` are `sim()`, `sim_apply()`, `summary()`, and `plot()`.
 These work together to create a simple workflow for simulation-based inference.

 - `sim()` simulates model parameters from a fitted model
 - `sim_apply()` applies an estimator to the simulated coefficients, or